 Go Smart is not compatible with:

-Go Smart can be used for all CSCS cards and some Partner Cards, depending on which version of Go Smart you are using.
-See Compatible smartcards page for more information.
+Go Smart can be used for all CSCS cards and some Partner Card Schemes, depending on what version of Go Smart you are using.

 If you are reading cards from a PC or laptop:

 The “Friendly Device Name” (mobile devices) or “Reader Name” (PCs and laptops) is the device name sent to cardholders who hold a virtual smartcard when their card is read.
 This gives the cardholder a record of where and when their card was read, as well as by who.

 For a selection of suitable readers visit Smartcard Focus

 This is because you do not have the correct hardware connected, installed or configured to read smartcards.
 For a PC connected smartcard reader, ensure appropriate drivers are installed, close the App and make sure the smartcard reader is plugged into the USB port.
 Then launch Go Smart again.